tarikmanoar/php-playground/markdowns/welcome.md

 # Welcome!

+I made this alien.
 This PHP template lets you get started quickly with a simple working example in PHP.
 If this is your first contribution, you should have a look at the [Getting Started](https://tech.io/doc/getting-started-create-playground) guide.

 The source code is on [GitHub](https://github.com/TechDotIO/php-template), please feel free to come up with proposals to improve it.